Kiwin/tinyOrcDungeon/README.md

 You can move horizontally or vertically, but NOT diagonal with `W` `A` `S` `D`.
 Attempting to press two directions at once will consume 2 turns.

 To reset, or start a new game press `N`.

+# Development

+Add processing installation folder to `%path%` environment variable.
+Run the script `run.cmd` to build and run.